QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 We'll compute the present value earned by the Stackelberg leader.

-We'll compute it two ways (they give identical answers -- just a check on coding and thinking)
+We'll compute it two ways and get the same answer.

+In addition to being a useful check on the accuracy of our coding, computing things in these two ways helps us think about the structure of the problem.

 ```{code-cell} python3
 v_leader_forward = np.sum(βs * π_leader)